elestio-examples/open-webui/README.md

 ![](./open-webadmin.png)

 Go to models on the `Admin Panel dashboard`.
 Under models, add the names of the Olama models you want to use.
 You can view the list of Olama models here: https://ollama.com/library.
+(Example: `llama3.2`, `gemma2` etc.)

 ![](./open-webmodel.png)